|

 flowers as bees and wasps.
 They

-are major pollinators of some flower plants.
+are major pollinators of flower plants.
 They are usually seen hovering

 or resting on flowers.